 Stunning photo by @betterwithabookinmyhand!

-Please be warned, the following section will include spoilers for Violet Made of Thorns by Gina Chen from the beginning to Chapter 5.
-Please only read on if you have finished this section!
+Please be warned, the following section will include spoilers for The Darkening by Sunya Mara, from chapter 25 to the end of the book.
+Please only read on if you’ve finished The Darkening!